Where U.S. troops and military assets are deployed in the Middle East

-The U.S. has maintained a costly presence in the Middle East for decades, with at least 60,000 troops stationed around the region, according to United States Central Command.
+The U.S. has maintained a costly presence in the Middle East for decades, with at least 60,000 troops currently stationed around the region, according to United States Central Command.

-- Afghanistan: 14,000 U.S. troops in the country, plus 8,000 NATO soldiers.
+- Afghanistan: 14,000 U.S. troops are in the country, plus 8,000 NATO soldiers.

 - Jordan: Approximately 2,795 U.S. troops support operations to defeat ISIS and promote regional stability.

 - Oman: A few hundred U.S. soldiers are in Oman, near the Strait of Hormuz.
-The country has hosted U.S. operations since 1980, and has assisted the U.S. in combating ISIS.
+The country has hosted U.S. operations since 1980 and has assisted the U.S. in combating ISIS.

 - Turkey: The number of American troops in Turkey isn't clear, but the country's strategic location makes it valuable for transporting arms and people.

-- United Arab Emirates: 5,000 U.S. troops are stationed in the UAE, the tiny nation situated near to the Strait of Hormuz.
+- United Arab Emirates: 5,000 U.S. troops are stationed in the UAE, the tiny nation near to the Strait of Hormuz.

 Yes, but: There are other U.S. bases in the region, but the locations aren't disclosed for security purposes.